Thought little is known about some of these `smaller' exhibits and facilities, I chose to list them on a separate web page:

 OLD VIRGINIA HOMESTEAD: An 1803 one-room log cabin on the Virginian farm of statesman

 Patrick Henry.
+It cost 1500 dollars to build.
 Admission 10 cents.
 ON THE BOWERY: Cost 3,000 to build.
 No additional information on this building.

 PRESS BUILDING: The Press Building was a Press Headquarters for visiting